GDPR Data protection policy.

 2.4 This website contains material which is owned by or licensed to us.
 This material includes, but is not limited to, the design, layout, look, appearance and graphics.

 Reproduction of any part of this website is prohibited other than in accordance with the copyright notice, which forms part of these terms & conditions.

 2.5 All trademarks reproduced in this website, which are not the property of, or licensed to the operator, are acknowledged on the website.

 2.6 From time to time, this website may also include links to other websites.
 These links are provided for your convenience to provide further information.

 3.1 These Terms & Conditions represent a contract between The Company and the Customer.

 3.2 Both parties shall ensure that their respective responsibilities under this agreement are undertaken in compliance with all statutory regulations and codes of conduct.

-3.3 The Customer agrees that any use of The Company’s services, including placing an order for services by telephone, fax, email, website forms shall constitute the Customer’s acceptance of these Terms & Conditions.
+3.3 The Customer agrees that any use of The Company’s services, including placing an order for services or spares by telephone, fax, email, website forms shall constitute the Customer’s acceptance of these Terms & Conditions.